mvcuccaro/angular-crudbits/README.md

 </div>
 ```

 In the above example - a bunch of entitlement values from the controller are used to create a repeated list of crud-bit directives that take an index value in the rindex tag.
-The example also provides a text input that will update with the sum of all bits value provided by the directive on check and uncheck events
+The example also provides a text input that will update in realtime with the sum of all bits value provided by the directive on check and uncheck events

 ## Authors